LOGIN

 Operator

-In the Operator phase, you combine the knowledge from the Explorer and Defender phases and you delve into a specific role in cyber security.
+In the Operator phase, you combine what you have learned in the Explorer and Defender phases and deepen your skills in a specific cybersecurity role.

 SPARC COURSE STRUCTURE

-Here you can find out more about the structure of the online courses on the SPARC platform.
+Here you can find out more about how the online courses on the SPARC platform are structured.

 SPARC EXAMS

-There are two exams on the SPARC learning path: an intermediate exam after completion of the “Defender” phase and the final exam after completion of the “Operator” phase.
+There are two exams in the SPARC learning path: an intermediate exam after completing the Defender phase, and a final exam after completing the Operator phase.

 ZUR ROADMAP